kelsiwest-binf/kelsiwest-binf.github.io/README.md

  I deal with simple installations of software to full-on analysis of complex biological datasets.

- ### Let's make everything reproducbile.
+ ### Let's make everything reproducible.
 It starts with clear communication!

 ---